Poulpes/onboarding/README.md

 With your *@poulpe.co*  account you'll have access to our Team Work Drive.
 Each project has its own Drive Folder account with Input Data (requirements, mockup, etc.).

 If you need to create materials *(other than code !)* such as explanatory notes, commented mockups, dev notes, data exports, etc..
 2 options:
-- It's only fo you !
+1) It's only fo you !
 It does not make any sense to share it with the rest of the team -> **Host it wherever you want but not in the Poulpe drive**
-- It makes sens to share it with the rest of the team... or someone may find it useful later on on (maintenance phase)  -> ****
+2) It makes sense to share it with the rest of the team... or someone may find it useful later on -> **Do store it in the `Ressources` folder of the project in the team drives**

+If you don't know, default to option 2.

+You can *
 #### Calendar

 #### Others: Slides, sheets